The (Non) Fighting Cock: Eric Dier launches one man stands invasion at Spurs

 The Football Association and Tottenham are investigating the incident.
 Others are working out of Cantona (85) is still faster than Eric Dier (8).

-Tottenham boss Jose Mourinho condemned Eric Dier following his altercation with a supporter in the stands after Spurs’ FA Cup exit to Norwich, but understands why he did it.
-In the aftermath of the penalty shootout defeat to the Canaries, Dier climbed into the lower tier of the West Stand and...
+Eric Dier's altercation with a supporter following Tottenham's FA Cup defeat to Norwich is being investigated by the Football Association.
+The PA news agency understands the England midfielder's confrontation with an individual in the West Stand at the Tottenham Hotspur Stadium is being looked at....

 Eric Dier was involved in a confrontation in the stands at Tottenham Hotspur Stadium after being "insulted" by a fan, says boss Jose Mourinho.
-BBC Sport Also reported by •Daily Star •talkSPORT •Belfast Telegraph
+BBC Sport Also reported by •Daily Star •BBC News •Football.london